Physician Leadership Program

 How can physicians tap into the energy of deeply held values to motivate and to build a trusting environment?
 Having tools for balancing competing values and aims in complex situations can enlist the team’s best efforts toward shared organizational purpose.
 This session will also provide an introduction to the structure and functions (and dysfunctions) of teams.

 Team collaboration is essential to maintaining a healthy workplace and delivering high-quality patient care.
 How can we navigate the dynamics of managing up, across, and down?
 How do we build productive relationships with toxic colleagues and bosses?
-We will examine how the structure and functions (and dysfunctions) of teams affect the outcomes we can accomplish.
+What collaborative approaches can we take with our colleagues to improve the structure and functions (and dysfunctions) of our teams?

 Planning and succeeding at projects